 Coronavirus (COVID-19) Testing in San Diego, CA

 If You Are Experiencing Symptoms of the Coronavirus Come to Physicians Now As We Are Now Offering COVID-19 Testing.
-Visit Our Clinic Today or Inquire About Our Virtual Visit Options.
+Visit Our Clinic Today.
 Call Now or Schedule an Appointment Online.

 At AFC Urgent Care Clairemont, we’ve been taking the necessary precautions in response to the coronavirus (COVID-19).
 This means we’ve been ensuring our clinic is as clean, safe, and well-equipped for our patients as it can be, and now we’re offering testing for patients who have the symptoms associated with the coronavirus.
 If you have these symptoms and live in the Clairemont area, you can call our clinic or book with us online for an at-home telemedicine visit, and if you need testing, we can provide it.